jchuerva/jchuerva.github.io/_posts/2020-05-24-A-beginners-guide-to-react/2020-05-24-A-beginners-guide-to-react.md

 </script>
 ```

-We should use several `<ErrorBoundary FallbackComponent={ErrorFallback}>` with differents `FallbackComponent` for differents errors could happen in the code.
+We should use several `<ErrorBoundary FallbackComponent={ErrorFallback}>` with different `FallbackComponent` for different errors could happen in the code.

 ### Rendering a List